kestralttr/IGNFrontendDesign/Readme.md

 In addition, I allowed the hover icon to appear next to an expanded list icon if the user is still hovering over it.
 This way, the hover icon and the grey background color change work together to ensure the user always knows what has been selected and what is being hovered over.

-### Cursor Is A Pointer
+### Pointer Cursor Over Interactive Elements

 I didn't see this in the example, but I believe it's best practice to display a pointer whenever the cursor is hovering over anything that can be interacted with.
 I made sure to do this in my site.

 ### Article Image Link Destination

 I could not find a URL property in the JSON for articles like I could with the videos.
 So clicking on any article image will take the user to the main IGN articles page.
+All the video images open links to that video's URL when clicked.

+## Final Thoughts

+I enjoyed discovering how to emulate the provided example, and also what improvements might be made to make it more user friendly.

+With more information about exactly how this page would be utilized within IGN's website, I am confident I could innovate additional features.